what makes you who you are blog

 What makes us who we are (and what does that mean in our immediate environment; work, culture, relationship, country, family, region)?
-This is the question I would like to talk about with a variety of people during my residency.
+This was the question I wanted to talk about with a variety of people during my residency.

 Will I be seen as the visiting British artist, looking at Indonesian culture through a “Westerner’s” glasses?